hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250520501v2-gatsby-without-the-e-crafting-lipograms-with-llms.md

 ---
 layout: default
-title: Gatsby Without the 'E': Crafting Lipograms with LLMs
+title: "Gatsby Without the 'E': Crafting Lipograms with LLMs"
 ---

 # Gatsby Without the 'E': Crafting Lipograms with LLMs